Setting Up Your Environment

 Project environment

-Use the provided setup script
+Use the setup script

 From the project root: